Changissnz/the_problem_with_ai_exemplified__09-13-2026/README.md

 careful argument.
 ```

-There is clear contribution from psychology experts into the A.I. industry for the LLM to reach for these conclusions.
+There is clear contribution from psychology experts in the A.I. industry for the LLM to reach for these conclusions.
 It thinks of dissatisfaction
 in terms of jealousy, envy, those sentiments.
 Obviously, orthodox interpretations such as those provided by Grok might miss the point entirely, since
 it provides feedback like a clinician.